webgme/tutorials/_session3_decorator/README.md

 ## Introduction
 Some panels (e.g. the DiagramDesignerWidget or the PartBrowser) support customization of their node decoration.
 These components are called [decorators](https://github.com/webgme/webgme/wiki/GME-Decorators).
+The procedure for creating a decorator is documented in [WebGME Tutorial Session 3 - Decorator](https://www.youtube.com/watch?v=ol_Y7Zr5_Ao).

 ## Target
 Create a decorator that behaves like the ModelDecorator but with the following additions if the node is a **StateMachine**:
  - Checks if the **StateMachine** has any saved data from a plugin execution at the attribute (`simulator`).
- - If it has stored data display a message to the user depending on if the stored metadata (commit-hash) matches the current context.
+ - If the **StateMachine** has stored data, display a message to the user depending on if the stored metadata (commit-hash) matches the current context.
  - If it does NOT have any saved data, a button for invoking the `FSMCodeGenerator` will be enabled.

 ## Create decorator inheriting from ModelDecorator
-Using [webgme-cli](https://github.com/webgme/webgme-cli) we can create a decorator that inherits from the ModelDecorator.
+Using [webgme-cli](https://github.com/webgme/webgme-cli), we can create a decorator that inherits from the ModelDecorator.
  ```
  webgme new decorator FSMDecorator --inherit
  ```
 This creates a new decorator at '/src/decorators'.
-The new decorators is associated with three files.
+The new decorators is associated with three files:
-- `FSMDecorator.js` - Defines the decorator as a javascript class-like object exposed as an requirejs AMD module.
+- `FSMDecorator.js` - Defines the decorator as a javascript class-like object exposed as a 'requirejs' [AMD module](http://requirejs.org/docs/whyamd.html).
 Also defines the supported Widgets.
 - `/DiagramDesigner/FSMDecorator.DiagramDesignerWidget.js` - Defines the behavior of the decorator when used in e.g. the ModelEditor.
 - `/DiagramDesigner/FSMDecorator.PartBrowserWidget.js` - Defines the behavior of the decorator when used in the PartBrowser.

 The new decorator is made available for the decorator-manager (as a requirejs module) by adding its path to the `visualization.decoratorPaths` in [config.plugin](https://github.com/webgme/webgme/tree/master/config#visualization).
-Lastly the `webgme-setup.json` populated with info that this decorator is defined in this particular repository, this will expose it to other users of [webgme-cli](https://github.com/webgme/webgme-cli).
+Lastly, the `webgme-setup.json` is populated with info that this decorator is defined in this particular repository, which will expose it to other users of [webgme-cli](https://github.com/webgme/webgme-cli).

 ## Register the decorator
-Registering a decorator for a model requires two steps.
+Registering a decorator for a model requires two steps:
 #### Project registration
 To make the decorator available as a choice for the individual nodes we first need to register it for the entire project.
-This is by adding it to the registry `validDecorators` of the root-node.
-In the UI it is available under **Meta** in the Property Editor.
+This is done by adding it to the registry `validDecorators` of the root-node.
+In the UI it is available under the **Meta** tab in the Property Editor.
 Enable the `FSMDecorator` by selecting the check-box.

 #### Node registration
 To set the decorator for a node we edit the registry `decorator`.
-In the UI it is available under **Preferences** in the Property Editor.
+In the UI it is available under the **Preferences** tab in the Property Editor.
-Since we want the decorator to be used for **StateMachine**s only, open the **StateMachine** Meta-node and set the decorator to `FSMDecorator`.
+Since we want the decorator to be used only for **StateMachine** nodes, open the **StateMachine** Meta-node and set the decorator to `FSMDecorator`.
-(Since the registry follows inheritance all **StateMachine**s will now use the new decorator.)
+(Since the registry follows inheritance all **StateMachine** nodes will now use the new decorator.)

 ## Debugging the code
 When debugging browser code it is advised to load the page via `debug.html`.
-That way the non-minified version of the webgme code will be loaded (including the libraries).
+That way, the non-minified version of the webgme code will be loaded to the browser (including the libraries).
-To open up the page in debug mode (running locally) go to `http://127.0.0.1:8888/debug.html`.
+To open the page in debug mode (running locally) go to `http://127.0.0.1:8888/debug.html` (`localhost:8888/debug.html`).

-To enable the logger (based on [debug](https://github.com/visionmedia/debug)) set the debug property of the localStorage to an inclusive regular expression.
+To enable the logger (based on [debug](https://github.com/visionmedia/debug)), set the debug property of the localStorage to an inclusive regular expression.
 All logger instances of webgme start with `'gme:'` so in the browser console we type `localStorage.debug = 'gme:*'`.
-For it to have affect we need to refresh the browser.
+For the changed to take effect we need to refresh the browser.
-To make sure that we only get the logs from our decorator we're better off using the following setting:
+To make sure that we only get the logs from our decorator we are better off using the following setting:

 ```javascript
 localStorage.debug = 'gme:Decorators:FSMDecorator'